pj8912/movie-blog-automation/README.md

 Before getting started with the project, you will need the following:

 - A Google account to access the Blogger API
-- A valid API key, client id and client credentials to access the Blogger API
+- A valid API key, client credentials to access the Blogger API
 - A Python environment with the following packages installed:
     - requests
     - bs4 (BeautifulSoup)